Bose-Einstein condensates and the thin-shell limit in anisotropic bubble traps: Thin-shell limit for bubble traps

 \section{Thin-shell limit for bubble traps}

-In this section, let us explain which potentials this work deals with.
-We consider a 3D potential which is both constant and has its lowest value along the manifold $M$.
+In this section, we discuss the types of potentials that are relevant to this work.
+Namely, we consider a family of 3D potentials which are constant and have their lowest value along the manifold $M$, and that have their confinement strength proportional to the geometrical distortion of the ellipsoid.
 Later we show how such conditions are consistent with actual experimental potentials.